Local Businesses Step Up To Help Hull Children With Laptops

 “This scheme is not just to support our young people during Covid, it’s to support them in their education and learning over the months and years ahead.
 As more and more of education, social and economic life takes place online, it’s vital our young people are able to be fully involved in the progressive technological future.”

-Andrew Allenby, founder and Managing Director of Allenby Commercial, said: “All of our property developments in Hull and across the wider region are about people, and is to create jobs by providing high-quality buildings which will help local businesses expand and attract new investment into the city.
+Andrew Allenby, founder and Managing Director of Allenby Commercial, said: “All of our property developments in Hull and across the wider region are about people, and the priority is to create jobs by providing high-quality buildings which will help local businesses expand and attract new investment into the city.

 “Our donation is an extension of that.
 Children and young people growing up in Hull deserve the opportunities which come from a good education but many of them need more support.
 Every Child Connected is a fantastic project which is particularly important at a time when we have seen so much disruption in education.
 We are proud to support it.”